zacmal15/holbertonschool-simple_shell/README.md

 ```
 because whoever types is very obedient and i guess the shell is too.

 Function then reads the line inputted, counts the line, performs some cleanup and asks the child to execute the function.
-All being well, the child is killed and we return to the _goodboy$_ prompt.
+All being well, the child is killed and we return to the _good\_boy$_ prompt.

 ### shell.c